Synthetixio/perps-keepers/README.md

 ## Deployment notes

-We use github actions for continuos deployments.
-See /.github/workflows/deploy-keeper.yml
+We use github actions for continuous deployments.
+See `/.github/workflows/deploy-keeper.yml`.

 - Merge/Push to branch `develop` will trigger a staging release and start the keeper on `ovm-goerli`
 - Merge/Push to branch `master` will trigger a production release and start the keeper on `ovm-mainnet`